theREALdebater/eclat/doc/Project.md

 -----------------------------------------------------------------------------------------------
 ## Members

-As of April 2019, the members of The AdaOS Project are:
+As of June 2019, the members of The AdaOS Project are:

  - Nick Roberts
     - Nicholas James Roberts (Reigate, UK)